 virt-v2v must be run on a Red Hat Enterprise Linux 64-bit host system.

-Ensure that the virtual machine is stopped prior to running the conversion process.
+Ensure that the virtual machine is gracefully and fully shutdown prior to running the conversion process, not in fast restart or hibernation modes, otherwise this problem will occur.
 In addition, remove the VMWare Tools program from the VM.

 If attempting to convert a Windows 7 or a Windows Server 2008 R2 virtual machine (VM) using the virt-v2v utility, the support for SHA-2 signing certificates must be applied to the VM.
 For instructions to do so, see Microsoft Security Advisory 3033929.
 If SHA-2 support is not applied, the converted VM will not work properly.

 The following minimum system resources must be available: